jonsuh/jonsuh.com/_posts/2015-03-25-canary-home-security-device.md

   </tbody>
 </table>

-You can find more information about the Canary All-in-One Home Security System at <a href="http://canary.is" target="_blank">Canary.is</a>.
+Find more information about the Canary All-in-One Home Security System at <a href="http://canary.is" target="_blank">Canary.is</a>.